CriticalRange/vulkanmod-extra/README.md

 ---
 ## LICENSE

-VulkanMod Extra is licensed under CC0-1.0 license.
-For more information, [click here](https://github.com/CriticalRange/vulkanmod-extra?tab=CC0-1.0-1-ov-file) for more information.
+VulkanMod Extra is licensed under MIT license.
+For more information, [click here](https://github.com/CriticalRange/vulkanmod-extra?tab=MIT-1-ov-file) for more information.